 Suppress growth by applying a 2- to 3-inch layer of mulch such as pine straw or pine bark around shrubs and trees.
 Using landscape fabric weed barriers beneath the mulch layer will further hinder its emergence.
 Pull or dig out all plant parts, especially the tubers, when the soil is moist.
 Hoe or cut the top growth down to soil level repeatedly to "starve" the plant.

 Spot-treat with herbicides when Florida betony is actively growing during the cool fall months.
 Preemergence and postemergence herbicides are available depending on the kind of turfgrass and ornamental plants grown.
+See Table 1 for post-emergence control products.
 Apply all chemicals according to directions on the label.

-Life Cycle & Description: Japanese clover (Kummerowia striata) or common lespedeza is a wiry, ground-hugging summer annual that has oblong leaflets that occur in triplets, or threes.
+Life Cycle & Description: Japanese clover (Lespedeza striata) or common lespedeza is a wiry, ground-hugging summer annual that has oblong leaflets that occur in triplets, or threes.
 A noticeable midvein runs down the center of each leaflet.
 A parallel arrangement of veins is attached at 90-degree angles to the midvein.
-The pink to purple single flowers appear in mid- to late-summer along the branching stems.
+The pink to purple single flowers appear in mid- to late summer along the branching stems.
 Japanese clover reproduces by seed.

 Life Cycle & Description: Both buckhorn, or narrow-leaved plantain (Plantago lanceolata), and broadleaf plantain (Plantago major) are perennial weeds that reproduce by seeds.
 Both produce a rosette or cluster of leaves at ground level and have fibrous root systems.
 The leaves of buckhorn plantain are narrow and lance-shaped (2 to 10 inches long – about five times as long as wide), often twisted or curled.
 Raised, parallel veins can be found on the underside of the leaf.